charkour/zundo/README.md

 #### **Stop and start history**

-`trackingStatus: 'paused' | 'tracking'`
+`isTracking: boolean`

-`trackingStatus`: a stateful string in the `temporal` store that indicates whether the `temporal` store is tracking state changes or not.
-Possible values are `'paused'` or `'tracking'`.
+`isTracking`: a stateful flag in the `temporal` store that indicates whether the `temporal` store is tracking state changes or not.
+Possible values are `true` or `false`.
 To programmatically pause and resume tracking, use `pause()` and `resume()` explained below.

 #### **Pause tracking of history**

 `pause: () => void`

 `pause`: call function to pause tracking state changes.
 This will prevent new states from being stored in history within the temporal store.
+Sets `isTracking` to `false`.

 #### **Resume tracking of history**

 `resume: () => void`

 `resume`: call function to resume tracking state changes.
 This will allow new states to be stored in history within the temporal store.
+Sets `isTracking` to `true`.

 #### **Programmatically add middleware to the setter**